inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

           'string': 'String'
         value: 'string.replaceAll(regex,replacement)'

-      'a_get_method_fqn':
+      'a_method_getClassFQN':
         input:
-          _methodName: String
           _class: Class
-        value: 'new StringBuilder(_class.getName()).append('.').append(_methodName).toString()'
+        value: '_class.getName()'
 ```

-The names of the first two actions, `timestamp_nanos` and `elapsed_millis` should be familiar for you from the initial example in the [rules section](instrumentation/rules.md).
+The names of the first two actions, `a_timing_nanos` and `a_timing_elapsedMillis` should be familiar for you from the initial example in the [rules section](instrumentation/rules.md).

 The code executed when an action is invoked is defined through the `value` configuration property.
 In YAML, this is simply a string.
 InspectIT however will interpret this string as a Java expression to evaluate.
 The result value of this expression will be used as result for the action invocation.

 Note that the code will not be interpreted at runtime, but instead inspectIT Ocelot will compile the expression to bytecode to ensure maximum efficiency.
 As indicated by the manual primitive boxing performed for `timestamp_nanos` the compiler has some restrictions.
 For example Autoboxing is not supported.
 However, actions are expected to return Objects, therefore manual boxing has to be performed.
 Under the hood, inspectIT uses the [javassist](http://www.javassist.org/) library, where all imposed restrictions can be found.
 The most important ones are that neither Autoboxing, Generics, Anonymous Classes or Lambda Expressions are supported.

 After actions have been compiled, they are placed in the same class loader as the class you instrument with them.
 This means that they can access any class that your application class could also access.